Chinese Coins (page in reconstruction)

 A 1907 Tai-Ching-Ti-Kuo pattern dollar graded MS-65+ by PCGS was sold for $ 500K by Stack's Bowers on April 6, 2021, lot 50008.
 Please watch the Coin in motion shared by the auction house.

 An undated silver coin made in 1908 of 7 mace and 2 candareens worth 1 dollar, graded SP64+ by PCGS, was sold for $ 1.26M from a lower estimate of $ 150K by Stack's Bowers on December 2, 2021, lot 42043.
-It has the Tai-Ching-Ti-Kuo mark.
+Made in 1908 in the Tianjin Mint, it has the Tai-Ching-Ti-Kuo inscription.
 Please watch the video shared by the auction house.

 1910 Yunnan Spring Dollar